vardanpopli/Li--Ion-Battery-Electrical-Equivalent-Circuit-Modelling-EECM-/README.md

 # Li--Ion-Battery-Electrical-Equivalent-Circuit-Modelling-EECM-
 Optimization of the Battery Pack for Electrical Vehicles using EECM.
-For detailed information, please check My Mid-Term Report.
+For a detailed Overview, please check My Mid-Project Report.